-- .
-They have the same amount of calcium and other essential nutrients as whole milk, but less fat and calories. - · Try calcium-fortified soy products as an alternative to dairy foods.
+- They have the same amount of calcium and other essential nutrients as whole milk, but less fat and calories. - Try calcium-fortified soy products as an alternative to dairy foods.

-grains whole.
+Make at least half your grains whole.

-· Choose 100% wholegrain cereals, breads, crackers, rice, and pasta
+- Choose 100% wholegrain cereals, breads, crackers, rice, and pasta - Check the ingredients list on food packages to find whole-grain foods.

-Vary your protein food choices.
+Very your protein food choices.

-- · Twice a week, make seafood the protein on your plate. - · Eat beans, which are a natural source of fiber - · Keep meat and poultry portions small and lean.
+- Twice a week, make seafood the protein on your plate. - Eat beans, which are a natural source of fiber - and protein. - · Keep meat and poultry portions small and lean.